|

 almost 100% sure that's due to the cartridge difference but plan

-for my Walker so I can do an exact comparisons."
+cartridge for my Walker so I can do an exact comparison."

 |